Internet Engineering

 • SameSite allows you to declare if your cookie should be restricted to a first-party or same-site context

 • Lax: Cookies are not sent on normal cross-site subrequests (for example to load images or frames into a third party site), but are sent when a user is navigating to the origin site (i.e. when following a link).
+This is the default in modern browsers.

 • Strict: Cookies will only be sent in a first-party context and not be sent along with requests initiated by third party websites.